Chapter 118

 Chapter 119: Nature as Our Best Provider

 Having explored why chasing external validation is futile, Seneca is ready to reveal what does provide lasting satisfaction.
-In the next letter, he shares a personal discovery about how nature itself can be our most reliable provider—and why this insight changes everything about how we should approach our daily lives.
+In the next letter he shares a personal discovery about how nature itself can be our most reliable provider, and why measuring wants by nature's demands changes daily life.